Do you have to use Cricut brand materials?

 There’s some reviews on Amazon that talk about how the size of the mat is wrong.
 I have no had issues with this.

 I’ve never bothered with the Cricut branded paper.
-I find there’s plenty of other cardstock that have better color selection.
+I find there’s plenty of other cardstock brands that have a better color selection.
 Here are some of my favorites:

 For vinyl, I found the Cricut branded stuff cuts most precisely with the Cricut machine. (big surprise!)
 It is also the easiest to weed partly because the cut not too deep but always cuts through.